This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 - While the hens are brining, create the clarified butter by melting the two sticks (16 tablespoon) of unsalted butter over medium-low heat with all the herbs in a medium-sized saucepan.
 It will begin steaming (releasing the water) and foam will come to the top after about 4 minutes.

 - Skim the solids off of the top and continue to let the butter cook until the butter is no longer bubbling and steaming.
 Pour the butter and herbs into a heat-safe container and leave at room temperature.

 - For the butter mix that will be going under the skin of your Cornish hens, use a fork to mix the butter and herbs in a medium-sized bowl and keep them at room temperature until needed.

 - Take the hens out of the brine and rinse them well under cool water, then pat them as dry as possible.
-Place them on a wire rack on a baking sheet and season the cavities with ½ tsp kosher salt, freshly cracked black pepper and ½ tsp poultry seasoning per bird.
+Place them on a wire rack on a baking sheet and season the cavities with ½ teaspoon kosher salt, freshly cracked black pepper and ½ teaspoon poultry seasoning per bird.
 Let the hens rest uncovered in your fridge for at least 1 hour to overnight to dry out the skin.